MinaFoundation/mina-fungible-token/documentation/api.md

 # API overview

-The token standard implementation is a Token Manager zkApp that is splitted in 2 parts: low-level and high-level one.
+The token standard implementation is a Token Manager zkApp that is split in 2 parts: low-level and high-level one.

 The low-level implementation is included in `o1js` library `TokenContract` abstract class.
 See the overview in the o1js